pjssilva/NLPModelsAlgencan.jl/README.md

 Makefile.
 Change `gcc`, `g++`, and `gfortran` to `gcc-8`, `g++-8`, and `gfortran-8`.
 Now we have two cases:

-    * You are not going to use HSL libraries (this may preclude good performance) in some problems:
+    * You are not going to use HSL libraries (this may preclude good performance in some problems, see obs2 above):

       1. Just type `make` to compile Algencan.